arthomas7/topic-amplicons/Lesson03a/analysis.md

 - --verbose will show us what's happening as it's running.

-**Note**: This is the longest step and may take a while.
-Here, on the cyverse computers, it took me about 20 minutes.
+**Note**: This is a long step and may take a while.
+Here, on the cyverse computers, it took me about 15 minutes.
 For a larger dataset, it may take several hours or days and it may be smart to use [tmux](https://www.hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/) incase you lose connection. tmux allows your commands to keep running on the server even if you lose connection (I have not used it here on Cyverse so it's sometihng you would need to inquire with them about if you are having issues).

 ```python